Sleep

 During the midday heat, this man is sleeping in a niche inside the Hakim Mosque, Old Cairo, Egypt.
 (Photo copyright © by Kaj Halberg)

 Every year in November, thousands of Hindu pilgrims undertake a pilgrimage to the Gandak River at Sonpur, Bihar, northern India.
 In connection with this festival, a huge market, or mela, is held.
-Two other pictures from this mela may be seen on the page Shadows.
+Two other pictures from this mela are shown on the page Shadows.

 Despite the tremendous noise from numerous loudspeakers, this woman and her daughter, who are partaking in the Sonpur mela, are sound asleep among their belongings.
 (Photo copyright © by Kaj Halberg)